rackdon/oaks-back-assignment/README.md

       more rows)
     - probably  is better to use no relational db storing everything in the same document
-- Allow mark phases as undone (need to take in account no next phases or tasks are already marked as done)
-- Allow mark tasks as undone (need to take in account related phase is not already done)
+- Allow mark tasks as undone (need to mark also phase as undone if it is done)